FACTBOX-Nikki Haley's lone battle against Trump for the Republican presidential nomination | Politics

 FACTBOX-Nikki Haley's lone battle against Trump for the Republican presidential nomination

 Nikki Haley is the only Republican candidate left in the battle against Donald Trump for the party's nomination to take on Democratic President Joe Biden in November's U.S. presidential election.
-Here are the Republican Party's two remaining candidates: DONALD TRUMP Now the Republican frontrunner with 64% according to Reuters/Ipsos polling, Trump has leveraged his unprecedented legal challenges, which include 91 indictments in four criminal cases, to boost popularity and raise money.
+Here are the Republican Party's two remaining candidates: DONALD TRUMP The Republican frontrunner with 64% support, according to Reuters/Ipsos polling, Trump has leveraged his unprecedented legal challenges, which include 91 indictments in four criminal cases, to boost his popularity among his base and raise money.

 Nikki Haley is the only Republican candidate left in the battle against Donald Trump for the party's nomination to take on Democratic President Joe Biden in November's U.S. presidential election.

-Here are the Republican Party's two remaining candidates: DONALD TRUMP Now the Republican frontrunner with 64% according to Reuters/Ipsos polling, Trump has leveraged his unprecedented legal challenges, which include 91 indictments in four criminal cases, to boost popularity and raise money.
+Here are the Republican Party's two remaining candidates: DONALD TRUMP The Republican frontrunner with 64% support, according to Reuters/Ipsos polling, Trump has leveraged his unprecedented legal challenges, which include 91 indictments in four criminal cases, to boost his popularity among his base and raise money.
 The former president scored victories in nominating contests in Iowa, New Hampshire and Nevada and hopes to replace Republican National Committee leadership with allies ahead of his party's July convention.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)